18F/methods/pages/affinity-diagramming.md

 ## How to do it

-1. Record ideas, quotes, or observations from [interviews](../stakeholder-and-user-interviews/), [contextual inquiry](../contextual-inquiry/), or other sources of research on Post-It notes notes.
+1. Record ideas, quotes, or observations from [interviews](../stakeholder-and-user-interviews/), [contextual inquiry](../contextual-inquiry/), or other sources of research on Post-It notes.

 2. Place the Post-It notes on a white board (in no particular arrangement).
 Move the Post-It notes into related groups.